 To download a brochure highlighting Mr. Bell's securities compliance, enforcement and litigation practice, please click here.

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.

-Successfully defended a securities broker in connection with FINRA action that was seeking a long-term suspension and substantial fine, which would have been career-ending.
-The firm instead resolved the action with a non-reportable Letter of Cautionary Action for the client.
+Successfully defended multiple securities brokers in connection with FINRA action that was seeking a long-term suspension and substantial fine, which would have been career-ending.
+Actions resolved with a non-reportable Letter of Cautionary Action for the client.

 Successful defense of a financial services company in an SEC investigation resulting in closure without proceeding or sanction.